Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

 \subsection{Key Features}

-Fast-MIA is designed around two key objectives: (1) execution efficiency, and (2) scalable implementation.
+Fast-MIA is designed around two key objectives: (1) high-throughput batch inference, and (2) cross-method caching architecture.

 \paragraph{1.
-Execution Efficiency.} Fast-MIA leverages the batched inference capabilities of vLLM to achieve massive speedups. vLLM is an open-source inference engine optimized for LLMs, featuring efficient memory paging (PagedAttention) and support for dynamic batching~\cite{10.1145/3600006.3613165}.
-As a result, a speedup compared to simple \texttt{Transformers}~\cite{wolf-etal-2020-transformers} implementations can be expected.
+High-throughput batch inference.} Fast-MIA leverages the batched inference capabilities of vLLM to reduce inference time. vLLM is an open-source inference engine optimized for LLMs, featuring efficient memory paging (PagedAttention) and support for dynamic batching~\cite{10.1145/3600006.3613165}.
+As a result, a speedup compared to simple Transformers implementations can be expected.